mbroend/predicting-home-prices/README.md

 * Using the data to create a machine learning model to predict listing prices

 ## Files
+Jupyter Notebooks:
-* Data Wrangling: Jupyter Notebook with the code to web scrape the Danish Real Estate company "Home" for their listings and wrangling this data
+* Data Wrangling: Code for web-scraping the Danish Real Estate company "Home" for their listings and wrangling this data
-* Data Analysis: Jupyter Notebook for analysing the listing data
+* Data Analysis: Analysing the listing data
-* Data:
+Data:
 * base_data: The result of scraping the entire home database
 * home_data:
 * home_data_clean:
 * home_data_clean_final:

 ## Verisons and libraries
 Using the Anaconda distribution the following have been used: